Adding an Organization to Wikidata

 • number of volunteers (P6125)

-5. Contact Information
+Contact Information

-In addition to the website, information about social networks can be provided, which is included here.
+In addition to the website, information about social networks can be provided, which is adopted here.
 Cividata currently displays Instagram (P2003), LinkedIn (P4264), TikTok (P7085), YouTube (P2397) and Facebook (P2013).
 Additional networks may be added later.

-6. Additional Information
+Additional Information

 • member of (P463)

-Organization's memberships.
+Memberships of the organization.
 For example, NABU is a member of the German Nature Conservation Ring.

 • founder (P112)